Where It All Began

 Every detail of your stay is considered with intention.
 Our rooms are designed to be sanctuaries of calm, furnished with locally crafted wood and textiles that honour the region's artisan heritage.
 Our breakfast spreads feature homemade preserves, mountain herbs, honey from nearby apiaries, and bread baked fresh each morning.
 It is this attention to the small, meaningful things that we believe transforms a visit into a memory.

 Livadi is a village that time has treated gently.
-Set between chestnut forests and alpine meadows at 1,160 metres on the southeastern slopes of Mt Titaros, it sits where the Greek world's geography and its myths overlap.
-Olympus — legendary home of the twelve gods — rises to the east, its snow-capped peaks visible from our garden terrace.
+Set among beech and pine forests and alpine meadows at 1,160 metres on the southeastern slopes of Mt Titaros, it sits where geography and myth overlap.
+Olympus — legendary home of the twelve gods — rises to the east, its snow-capped peaks visible from the window of our room.

 Life in Livadi follows the rhythms of the seasons.
 In spring, wildflowers carpet the meadows.
 Summer brings long, sun-drenched evenings and the sound of cicadas.
 Autumn transforms the forests into a mosaic of amber and gold.
 Winter wraps the village in quiet snow, inviting evenings by the fire with a glass of local tsipouro.